Amazon posts 14 TV pilots on Internet to gather viewer feedback

-SAN FRANCISCO (Reuters) - Amazon.com Inc’s experiment with original video production took a big step forward on Friday as the company posted 14 pilot TV shows on the Internet for free viewing.
+SAN FRANCISCO, April 19 (Reuters) - Amazon.com Inc’s experiment with original video production took a big step forward on Friday as the company posted 14 pilot TV shows on the Internet for free viewing.

 Amazon, the world’s largest Internet retailer, has been filming pilots in recent months for comedy and kids TV shows such as Alpha House, Betas and Teeny Tiny Dogs.